deb-boro/readme-generator/README.md

-# Readme-Generator
+# ReadME-Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Readme Generator is a node.js application created to dynamically generate README.md file where users input are captured using npm inquirer package.

 ## Walkthrough Video
 Video demonstrating how a user would invoke the application from the command line, repond to each question and generate the readme file